Christa McAuliffe: Teacher in Space Project

+Announcement by George Bush of the First Teacher in Space, July 19, 1985.

 In 1984, President Ronald Reagan announced the Teacher in Space Project, and McAuliffe learned about NASA's efforts to find their first civilian, an educator, to fly into space.
 NASA wanted to find an "ordinary person," a gifted teacher who could communicate with students while in orbit.
 McAuliffe became one of more than 11,000 applicants.